The Oncologist Says

 Move in close.
 Each time you bend over to pick up something at arm’s length, the forces acting on your spine are four to five times as great, which can lead to back injury.
 Instead, stand close to the object, get low, then lift.

 Don’t sit still.
-“When you remain in one position for too long, your muscles get stiff, putting pressure on the discs in the spine,” McCance said.
+“When you remain in one position for too long, your muscles get stiff, putting pressure on the discs in the spine,” says McCance.
 By getting up and moving around every 30 to 45 minutes or so, your back gets to change position, your blood flow increases, and fluid flows back into the area to rehydrate the discs that cushion the spine.

 The Psychologist Says